Nocni dialog, oil, 1964 by Vida Fakin. More on Vida ….

 The introduction gives some detail of the artist and how he transfers the complex flowering heads and flowers of his botanical subjects to two-dimentional images.

 “Macoto Murayama is a Japanese artist who cultivates ‘inorganic flora’.
 His extraordinary images are created after minutely dissecting real flowers and studying [them] under a microscope.
-His lf_noim_mctmryt_gki3_350drawings are then modelled in 3D imaging software then rendered into 2D compositions on photoshop before being printed on a large scale.”
+His drawings are then modelled in 3D imaging software then rendered into 2D compositions on photoshop before being printed on a large scale.”

 Born in Kanagawa, Japan in 1984 he is now a researcher at Institute of Advanced Media and Art and Sciences, Tokyo.